The Conowingo Dam

-When the eagles catch a smaller fish they will actually fly and eat the fish as seen in the image above with the two eagles eating at the same time.
-Extra Eyes Photo Tours runs a tour here every year the week before Thanksgiving which is prime time for action.
+When the eagles catch a smaller fish, they will fly and eat the fish as seen in the image above with the two eagles feeding at the same time.
+Extra Eyes Photo Tours runs a tour here every year the week before Thanksgiving, which is prime time for action.
 You can see the information here.

 There are over a hundred other birds that have been documented to migrate here, but the eagle action is the focal point.